 Best Pasta: Pesto at Sa’ Pesta: Via dei Giustiniani, 16/R, 16123 Genova GE, Italy

 This was a dish that was so good, we ordered a second dish after finishing the first one.
-And to be honest, we were not even a little bit ashamed about it.
+And to be honest, we were not even a little bit ashamed of it.
 Genoa is famous for their pesto and this version was by far our favorite.
 The pesto was so vibrant and green, it stuck to the handmade pasta perfectly.
 An incredible dish that we still dream about.

 Honorable Mention: Cured Meats and fresh cold cuts: EVERYWHERE

 This is an obvious one, of course, the Genoa salami, prosciutto di Parma, and mortadella were better in Italy.
 But I cannot emphasize enough how much better they were.
 The mortadella sandwich at Tamburini in Bologna was simply mortadella and bread.
 It may have been one of my favorite sandwiches I have ever had, it was that good!
 Besides that, we were constantly getting delicious Italian meats everywhere we went, it was absolutely not overstated, these meats were better than you can ever imagine.